premieroctet/react-native-wallet/README.md

 To run the example app, run `yarn start` in the root folder, and `yarn ios` or `yarn android` in the example folder.

-To updathe iOS code, open the `example/ios/reactnativewalletexample.xcworkspace` file, and edit the `RNWallet` pod files.
+To updathe iOS code, run `yarn open:ios`, and edit the `RNWallet` pod files.

-To update the Android code, open the `example/android` folder in Android Studio and edit the `react-native-wallet` module.
+To update the Android code, run `yarn open:android` and edit the `react-native-wallet` module.